Sean Lennon: Activism and beliefs

-From 1996 to 1999, Lennon performed in and was involved in organizing the Tibetan Freedom Concerts with the Beastie Boys' Adam Yauch.
+From 1996 to 1999, Lennon performed in and was involved in organizing the Tibetan Freedom Concerts with Adam Yauch of the Beastie Boys.
 The series advocated for the independence of Tibet from China.

 On October 19, 2011, Lennon was asked by Josh Sigurdson over Twitter what his opinion on the Occupy Wall Street protests was.
-He replied: "I'm heading down there this weekend," as he did.
+He replied: "I'm heading down there this weekend."
 On October 22, 2011, Lennon showed up on Wall Street with Rufus Wainwright and Josh Fox.
 The three played music throughout the day to protesters and others joined in.
 Lennon did not speak to the media or press about the event.

-On August 28, 2012, Lennon's opposition to hydraulic fracking was published as an editorial, "Destroying Precious Land for Gas," by The New York Times.
-Of Artists Against Fracking, in 2014 he said,we can make more people aware of the damage fracking poses to our water supply, global warming, and climate change.
-Methane is 100 times more powerful of a greenhouse gas than carbon dioxide and most people don't realize how climate change will be triggered by a globalized fracking industry.

-Two days later on August 30, 2012, Lennon unveiled "Artists Against Fracking", a campaign aimed at preventing the expansion of fracking in the United States.
+On August 28, 2012, Lennon's opposition to hydraulic fracking was published as an op-ed article, "Destroying Precious Land for Gas", by The New York Times.
+Of Artists Against Fracking, in 2014 he said that "we can make more people aware of the damage fracking poses to our water supply, global warming, and climate change.
+Methane is 100 times more powerful of a greenhouse gas than carbon dioxide and most people don't realize how climate change will be triggered by a globalized fracking industry."
+On August 30, 2012, Lennon unveiled "Artists Against Fracking", a campaign aimed at preventing the expansion of fracking in the United States.
 Over 200 artists have signed onto the initiative, including Mark Ruffalo and Anne Hathaway, as well as Beatles' members Paul McCartney and Ringo Starr.

-Asked by the Dallas Observer for his view of religion and spirituality, Lennon said,I'm not against religion, because I think it serves a purpose in our society and it can be helpful to certain groups of people.
+Asked by the Dallas Observer for his view of religion and spirituality, Lennon said: "I'm not against religion, because I think it serves a purpose in our society and it can be helpful to certain groups of people.
 But, for me, religion is mythology. ...
 I do think we all have a spirit, and I think there's a lot more to life and human consciousness than science can explain.
-But I prefer looking to science for answers because it can be tested and vigorously logical.
+But I prefer looking to science for answers because it can be tested and vigorously logical."
 On October 16, 2013, Lennon, along with Spacehog and Liv Tyler, played "Live on Earth" – an Internet-only performance – to benefit the David Lynch Foundation, which funds the teaching of Transcendental Meditation.
-Of his own practice of Transcendental Meditation, in 2014, Lennon said: "for me, it's like a scientific method to calm my brain down and making my frontal lobe more active.
+Of his own practice of Transcendental Meditation, in 2014, Lennon said that "for me, it's like a scientific method to calm my brain down and making my frontal lobe more active.
 It's an exercise, really.
 It helps me to have about 10 percent more conscious thinking."

-Lennon once described himself as a pacifist and "anarchist"; on February 6, 2016, he tweeted, "AnCap is the only logical result of the non aggression [principle].
+Lennon once described himself as a pacifist, capitalist, and anarchist; on February 6, 2016, he tweeted, "AnCap is the only logical result of the non aggression [principle].
 I am a pacifist so therefore an anarchist."